-The evaluation of the seismic behaviour of the steel frame structures is conducted through push-over analysis.
-The results of the analysis indicate that the formulation of the plastic hinge mechanism follows the provisions of the code for the local and global ductility of the structure.
-All the plastic hinges are formed at the beams and at the base of the frame structure.
-This indicates that the most vulnerable structural members of the structure when the fire follows the seismic loading are the damaged beams, since the columns (apart from their base) are expected to remain in the elastic region during the earthquake.
-Thus, the present study is focused only to the assessment of the fire performance of the steel beams.
 The fire design is based on the loading combination for accidental design situations which is given in EN 1991-1-2 [7] and it can be simplified to $G+\psi{2,1}Q$ .
-Three different cases are considered again, using the three different cases for the quasi-permanent value of the combination factor $\psi{2,1}(\psi{2,1}=0.3,0.5,0.8)$ .
+Three different cases are considered again, using the three different cases for the quasi-permanent value of the combination factor $\psi{2,1}$ ( $\psi{2,1}$ =0.3,0.5,0.8).
 In this study the fire resistance of the steel beam results from the subsequent numerical analysis.
 It must be noticed that in the numerical analysis, the steel beams are submitted to the standard ISO fire curve and the temperature profile of the beam during the fire exposure is calculated according the provisions of EN 1993-1-2 [8].

-4. CASE STUDIES - PARAMETRIC ANALYSES
+2 CASE STUDIES - PARAMETRIC ANALYSES

 This study is focused on the parametric analysis of a steel beam of the second level.
 Two case studies are considered.
 In the first case the beams are supposed to be laterally restrained (Beam LR) while in the second case the beams are laterally unrestrained (Beam LU).
-Two different fire-after-earthquake scenarios are considered for both case studies, considering different levels of damage caused to the steel beams by the earthquake.
+Two different fire-afterearthquake scenarios are considered for both case studies, considering different levels of damage caused to the steel beams by the earthquake.
 Additional parametric analyses are conducted considering the amplitude of the initial imperfections and the level of the imposed loading for both case studies.
 Three different loading combinations are considered, as indicated before, for different values of the combination factor $\psi{2,1}$ ( $\psi{2,1}$ =0.3, 0.5, 0.8) corresponding to the utilization of the 40%, 50% and 58% of the yield stress of structural steel at room temperature.
 All the different parameters that are considered are summarized in Table 1.